Focus on your passion and contribute to arts research

 Join our research student community and attend thesis seminars and discussion groups with fellow research students.
 At the end of your honours program, continue your research with further postgraduate study or a higher research degree.

 Students must have completed a Bachelor of Arts, or a related degree from a recognised higher education institution, with at least eight courses in the area of study of their thesis topic.
-A good level of achievement in the intended area of study must be demonstrated.
+A high level of achievement in the intended area of study must be demonstrated.
 These are minimum requirements and do not guarantee entry.

 Importantly, enrolment is contingent upon the University's capacity to provide appropriate supervision in the intended field of research.